maykinmedia/objects-api/docs/api/authorization.rst

 Objects API
 ===========

-In the Objects API clients should have explicit access for objects based on their object types.
-Permissions for particular object types can be configured in the admin page.
+In the Objects API, clients have explicit access to objects based on their object types.
+Permissions for particular object types can be configured in the admin.
 In the example below we will create a permission to modify tree objects, i.e. objects of "Boom" object type.

 Access to Objecttypes API